Las Vegas Workers' Compensation Lawyer

 The Nevada Industrial Commission has 30 days to review an appeal.
 If the worker does not hear from the Commission after that time period, then they can assume the claim is settled.

 Make sure you file a “timely claim” with the Division of Industrial Relations (DIR).
 This gives you up to three years to file your claim.
-If you fail to do so, then your case could be dismissed, and you will not receive any money from Nevada workers’ compensation system.
+If you fail to do so, then your case could be dismissed, and you will not receive any money from the Nevada workers’ compensation system.

-have treatment even several years after the accident, you should get copies of these documents.
+Keep all medical records pertaining to your injury (no matter how old).
+If you have treatment even several years after the accident, you should get copies of these documents.
 This will show that your employer knew about the condition and did nothing to stop it from getting worse.

-If you work for a large company or corporation, look at all the record keeping and find out who is responsible for keeping the records.
+If you work for a large company or corporation, look at all the record-keeping and find out who is responsible for keeping the records.
 Your employer must keep detailed and accurate records of any cases within the workers’ compensation system to make it easier to settle claims.

 Injured workers are entitled by law to receive “reasonable and necessary” medical treatment related to their workplace injuries.
 This care must be provided either by you or your employer’s workers’ compensation insurance carrier.